maina-david/elevator-app/README.md

 - `POST /api/register` - Register a new user.
 - `POST /api/login` - Authenticate a user.

+**Note: The websocket server must be running when hitting the `POST` endpoints or the application will throw a cURL error.**

 Authenticated routes:

 - `POST /api/create-building` - Create a building with elevators.